OK China – Now What?

 A massive clear up begins the very next day, that’s what!

-- The toughest thing facing me and any traveller would be the volume of people and at peak times and weekends, however a 40 min ferry from Shekou to Hong Kong, is the more scenic route savouring the New Bridge that links HK island to mainland.
+- The toughest thing facing me and any traveler would be the volume of people and at peak times and weekends, however a 40 min ferry from Shekou to Hong Kong, is the more scenic route savoring the New Bridge that links Hong Kong island to mainland.

-- this ever-growing metropolis changes by the month, what was once water farmland was designated by the once premier Dao Xiao Ping, and regarded as the ‘visionary’ who made plans that would inevitably drag the Chinese export and production market capability into the 21st century
+- Shenzhen as an ever-growing metropolis changes by the month, what was once water farmland was designated by the once premier Dao Xiao Ping, and regarded as the ‘visionary’ who made plans that would inevitably drag the Chinese export and production market capability into the 21st century

 A feast of fruits are deposited as ”free” at the end of your meal.
 And of course for a measly 4 Yuan the proverbial Beer called ”Tsingtao’‘

 I found out it is a German brew strangely enough, brewed in Qingdao province!
 Nice!

 One Thing to Bear in mind weekends and Chinese Holidays are busy and i had on many occasions stand in a queue at the better eateries but its worth the effort!
 So what?
 After all you are a traveler to China and its lifestyle

 China’s Attempts of A Disney world come by way of the ”Windows of The World” in Shenzhen city cultural village and miniature capital cities display, overhead monorail and water fountain is a representation of China’s multi cultural society and diversity